Rampagesv/testApplaudo/testApplaudo/readme.md

 so please follow this steps

-1. in the nuget console run: Add-Migration InitialCreate
+1. in the nuget console (Package Manager Console) run: Add-Migration InitialCreate

-2. in the nuget console run: Update-Database this will create and populate the database with some data, when is done, you should have the database ready
+2. in the nuget console (Package Manager Console) run: Update-Database (his step might take some time) this will create and populate the database with some data, when is done, you should have the database ready

 3. run the program.

 FIRST RUN
 ----------------------------------------------------------------------------------
+Note for postman: for some reason , you need to turn off 'SSL certificate verification' in Settings > General is the first time I use Postman, SoapUI, the one I normally use did not have that problem.

 the API will launch opening the auto-genetated Documentation located in the folowing URL witch it might change depending on the computer you are running this API Source:

 https://localhost:44302/docs/